zernst3/Strategic-Financial-Solutions-Project/README.md

 ## Introduction

 This api application was created using node, express, postgreSQL and sequelize.
-Contained within it are routes that allow the user to get all creditors, get a single creditor by id, update and delete creditors and run an analysis as required.
+Contained within it are routes that allow the user to get all creditors, get a single creditor by name, update and delete creditors and run an analysis as required.

 ## How to run locally